Op10No06/Hello-World/README.md

 # Hello-World
 Hello World is the name of this repository.
-This is the first change I am making to see just how this worksd.
+This is the first change I am making to see just how this works.